Non-Invertible Anyon Condensation and Level-Rank Dualities: Explicit Checks via Non-Abelian Anyon Condensation

 In order for these compatibility conditions to hold, it may be necessary to identify two different labels $a_{i}$ and $b_{j}$ on the right sides of the restrictions of two anyons $a$ and $b$ in the parent.

 As a consequence of these assumptions the quantum dimensions are preserved under restriction:

 which will be a crucial tool below when doing explicit computations.

 3) Confined and deconfined excitations $c_{i}$ are distinguished by their lift to anyons $c$ in the parent theory.
 If the set of all the components that we identify to a certain $c_{i}$ lift to anyons in the parent theory that do not all have the same topological spin, the corresponding $c_{i}$ confines and thus it does not correspond to a simple object in the MTC data describing the condensed theory.
+Notice that a priori this condition is sufficient but not necessary to distinguish unconfined excitations from confined ones.
+Namely, there could be $c_{i}$ that lift to anyons all with the same topological spin and nevertheless in principle it could happen that $c_{i}$ confines.
+In this work we find that all examples are consistent when we assume that we can distinguish unconfined from confined excitations by the above criterion.